Ukraine PM seeks to calm Russian fears over EU deals

-YALTA, Ukraine Ukraine's prime minister sought on Saturday to calm Russian fears over Kiev's plans to sign a free trade pact with the European Union, saying in practice there would be no threat to Russia's home market.
+YALTA, Ukraine, Sept 21 Ukraine's prime minister sought on Saturday to calm Russian fears over Kiev's plans to sign a free trade pact with the European Union, saying in practice there would be no threat to Russia's home market.

 Moody's Investor Service cut Ukraine's sovereign credit rating on Friday, partly on concern over relations with Russia.